NAL-SupportTeam/NECCS-NAL-Automation/README.md

 $ sh ./unittest.sh
 ```

-If errors are encountered during operation, make sure that all preparatory steps were performed.</br>
+If errors are encountered during operation, verify that all the preparatory steps were performed.</br>
 Check the logs and rerun the script after fixing the cause.</br>
 Logs can be found in `/home/ansible/nal/logs/` directory.